25.5 Casting and std::mem::transmute

 }

-Because transmute reinterprets bits without checking types, incorrect usage can quickly lead to undefined behavior.
-Often, safer options (like the built-in to_bits method for floats) are more appropriate.
+Since transmute reinterprets bits without checking types, incorrect usage can easily result in undefined behavior.
+Often, safer alternatives (such as the built-in to_bits and from_bits methods for floats) are more appropriate.